AI-Hypercomputer/xpk/recipes/NAP_cluster-create.md

 [XPK] Breaking up a total of 2 commands into 1 batches [XPK] Pretending all the jobs succeeded
-[XPK] Enabling the jobset API on our cluster, to be deprecated when Jobset is globally available [XPK] Try 1: Install Jobset on golden-cluster
+[XPK] Enabling the jobset API on our cluster, to be deprecated when Jobset is globally available [XPK] Task: `Check if Jobset is installed` is implemented by the following command not running since it is a dry run. kubectl get deployment -n jobset-system -o jsonpath='{.items[*].spec.template.spec.containers[0].image}' [XPK] Try 1: Install Jobset on golden-cluster
 [XPK] Task: `Install Jobset on golden-cluster` is implemented by the following command not running since it is a dry run. kubectl apply --server-side --force-conflicts -f https://github.com/kubernetes-sigs/jobset/releases/download/v0.10.1/manifests.yaml